tsgates/arch-wiki-markdown/wiki/Webcam_Setup.md

 This is a basic v4l device viewer, and although it is intended for use with TV tuner cards, it works well with webcams.
 It will display what your webcam sees in a window.
-Install it using
+Install it (xawtv) and run it with:

-    # pacman -S xawtv

-Run it with

     $ xawtv -c /dev/video0